project-arcana/texture-processor/docs/rfcs/rfc-000-scope-and-design.md

 * `si` uses `tp` for images and icons
 * `pv` / `pr` / `phi` accept `tp` to upload textures

+## Example Use Cases

+Note that Arcana and thus by extension `tp` is not only targeting games, but also real-time graphics und other interactive applications, like level editors, CAD tools, content processors, etc.
+That being said, an unsorted abridged catalog of exemplary use cases:

+* Resizing and resampling: An input image should be resized into a different size (upscale, downscale, cropped) and proper resampling is desired (including mipmaps and cubic filtering).
+* Heightmap creation: Using raycasting or procedural generation, heightmaps (of terrains or textures) can be created and stored in images.
+* Heightmap queries: On heightmaps, many derivative operations apply: tracing a ray in a heightmap, querying a certain height, creating a hierarchical z buffer from a heightmap, creating (relaxed) cones for cone step mapping, computing normal maps from the heightmap, computing ambient occlusion maps.
+* Baking: Given a mesh with multiple sets of UV coordinates, decals, painted on colors, ambient occlusion, or other metadata, we want to create a new set of UV coordinates and a set of output textures that have all the previous information "baked in".
+Other examples include the baking of terrain splat maps, the baking of lightmaps or lightprobes, or of ambient occlusion maps for levels.
+* Impostor baking: as part of LOD hierarchies, the highest levels might consist of baked billboards with various attributes.
+Billboards themselves might be composited / packed into an atlas or an array texture.
+* Basic image processing: histogram equalization, contrast/brightness adjustments, morphological operations, "hole-filling" (via push-pull), precomputed alpha, dithering.
+* Selections and masking: compositing, modifying, computing with masked subsets of images.
+E.g. user selections or tasks like "increase contrast of all pixels satisfying condition xyz".
+* Texture painting: "drawing" into an image, via 2D or 3D brushes.
+* Rasterized plots: some plots such as heatmaps or scatterplots of millions of points are best implemented via an underlying image.
+* Compositing and copying parts: When multiple small images should be composed to a larger one (via copy or blend), or parts of one image should be copied into a new image, `image_view`-based pixelwise copying and blending is extremely convenient.
+Actual use cases include dictionary or atlas texture generation.
+* Mipmaps, clipmaps, stacks: different level-of-detail considerations lead to different set-of-textures solutions.
+Mipmaps for space-saving averaging over arbitrary texture regions, clipmaps for focused multi-resolution, stacks (e.g. Gaussian stacks) for complex image statistics with minimal loss of information.
+* Look-up tables: Several textures are lookup tables for various functions, precomputed data, colormaps, gradients.
+Creating, converting, optimizing these LUTs (e.g. downsample as much as possible while maintaining some error tolerance) should be convenient.
+* Integral images: Often, summary statistics (sum, mean, variance) over rectangular image regions are needed.
+Integral images (or summed area tables) are a useful tool that precomputes a new image (O(n)) and can then answer sum/mean/variance queries for rectangular subviews in O(1).
+* Flexible 2D array: in many cases, `image` can be used as a convenient 2D/3D array and `image_view` as the `span<T>` equivalent.
+This includes level heightmaps, pathfinding metadata, other "information layers" that might be saved per-level.

 ## Open Questions

 * Should a GPU version be a goal?
 As an extra library?